molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Black vs. white box Component testing

-Component tests turn out to be most meaningful if they closely mimic how the user interacts with the Component.
-The tests we have written try to apply this principle.
-We have worked directly with the DOM to read text, click on buttons and fill out form fields because that is what the user does.
+Component tests are most meaningful if they closely mimic how the user interacts with the Component.
+The tests we have written apply this principle.
+We have worked directly with the DOM to read text, click on buttons and fill out form fields because this is what the user does.

 These tests are black box tests.
 We have already talked about [black box vs. white box testing](#black-box-vs-white-box-testing) in theory.
 Both are valid testing methods.
 As stated, this guide advises to use black box testing first and foremost.